antoinebcx/ai-app-template-python/README.md

 # AI app template

-This project is a simple template of an AI app, built with Python and Streamlit.
+This project is a template of an AI app, built with Python and Streamlit.
 It demonstrates how to use AI services to analyze text, audio, and images.

+The project shows how to use structured outputs with a reasoning field, how to effectively structure a prompt with html tags, and how to use few-shot examples (in-context learning).

 ## To use the app